 BJM: It was very easy.
 She made it easy for me by coming to the production prepared.
 She had a lot of ideas and was willing to do all the hard work that was needed to get the job done.
-I've worked with a number of actors before who didn't put in the effort until they arrived on set.
-Leann had worked hard on her character and built a very believable, likeable character who is easy to understand, but still very complex.
-Ronnie slowly glides both physically and psychologically through the story in a way that transforms from simple to complex.
+I've worked with a number of actors before who don't put the effort in until they arrive on set.
+Leann had worked hard on her character and built a very believable, likeable character that's easy to understand.
+Ronnie slowly glides both physically and psychologically through the story in a way that transforms from simple to complex in her understanding of Shawn's situation.
 We were very fortunate to have Leann play Ronnie.